Zahid031/cluster-setup-guides/Kafka-cluster/kafka-cluster.md

 ./kafka-consumer-groups.sh --bootstrap-server kafka-1:9092 {--list|--describe}
 ```

-This setup provides a robust foundation for Apache Kafka deployment in production or development environments.
+This setup provides a robust foundation for Apache Kafka deployment in production or development environments......